-Appearance and function description
+Appearance And Function Description

-A normal glow stick
+A Normal Glow-Stick

 How a normal glow stick works, everyone may have some experience for that.
 There is a picture below, when you turn on the switch on the handle, a glow stick will be lit in a specific colour.